• Email Outreach

 Look for proof points that translate into real business outcomes.
 A 25% improvement in close rates or a 52% reply rate on outreach sequences has a clear dollar value.
 A tool that reps adopt quickly and use consistently delivers value from day one, while a cheaper tool that sits on the shelf is just a wasted expense.

-How to Get Started
+How to Get Started with Your New Tool

 Choosing a tool is the first step.
 Getting your team to use it and seeing real results is what matters.
 The right tool shouldn't require a three-month implementation project.
 It should start working for you in the first week.
 Here’s how to make that happen.

-Set Up Your New Tool
+Step 1: Set Up and Configure Your Tool

 Setup should be fast.
 If you’re spending weeks configuring a tool, it’s too complex.
 Before you buy, look past the feature list and focus on what your team actually needs to do.
 Do you need to automate follow-ups?
 Do you need to see who is engaging with your emails?
 Match the tool’s capabilities to your team’s biggest bottlenecks.